 - How does enabling SSO affect how users log in?

 - Get Service Provider Metadata from ProntoForms

 ProntoForms provides Security Assertion Markup Language (SAML) based Single Sign-On (SSO).
 This allows users to use their corporate credentials to log in -- they do not need to maintain separate ProntoForms login information.
-ProntoForms SSO can be used with a number of identity providers, including LastPass, OneLogin, and Active Directory.
+ProntoForms SSO can be used with a number of identity providers, including Okta, OneLogin, Azure Active Directory, and Active Directory Federation Services (ADFS).